 A Strong Name For Your Business

 The more unusual your name is, the more likely it is eligible for trademark protection.
 Think outside the box!
 Of course, fanciful names come with a trade-off where your marketing is concerned.
 Because they don’t clearly and conspicuously indicate who you are, what you do, and what problem you solve for your potential customers, it is harder to create brand recognition.
-Weigh the benefits of trademark against the additional marketing work when deciding on your name.
+Weigh the benefits of trademark protection against the additional marketing work when deciding on your name.

 Another category of strong marks eligible for trademark are those where the meaning is completely arbitrary.
 Think Apple for computers and phones.
 An apple is a fruit.
 And an apple has nothing to do with computers or phones.
 As a brand, the name Apple doesn’t clearly identify the product or service on offer.